ONE DAY IN TAKAYAMA, JAPAN

 My Couchsurfing Experience

-I really liked meeting and getting to know my Couchsurfing hosts, seeing some parts of Toronto I hadn’t been to before (unfortunately, I don’t remember the specific neighbourhoods), getting insider tips on what to do, and saving lots of cash!
+I really liked meeting and getting to know my Couchsurfing hosts, seeing some parts of Toronto I hadn’t been to before, getting insider tips on what to do, and saving lots of cash!

 Because let’s be honest, although it’s fun to stay in hostels and hotels, the cost for accommodation can add up very quickly!
-I even heard that some of these stayovers can turn into friendships or even relationships for life!
+I even heard that some of these stayovers can turn into friendships or even relationships!

-On average, I stayed with a host for two to four days, and everyone was very kind and helpful.
-For example, one host introduced me to Dollarama, while others let me use their bike, or allow me to take advantage of the gym inside their building.
-As a thank you, I helped with cooking or household chores, bought them some booze, and told them about my travel stories.
+I usually stayed with a host for two to four days and everyone was very kind and helpful.
+For example, one host introduced me to Dollarama and another one let me use their bike.
+As a thank you, I helped with cooking, bought them some booze, and told them about my travel stories.

-It’s important though to stay with hosts who are verified by the Couchsurfing community, who have received good reviews from previous guests, and to tell your friends or acquaintances where you’re staying, especially if you’re a solo traveler.
+It’s important though to stay with hosts who are verified by the Couchsurfing community, who have received good reviews from previous guests.
+Also, be sure to tell your friends or acquaintances where you’re staying, especially if you’re a solo traveler.

 Back in 2012, it was free to use the Couchsurfing website, but since May 2020, members in most developed countries, including Canada, have to pay a monthly fee of US$ 2.39 or US$ 14.29 for a whole year.